This will likely create a stir among the film critics in my audience, but it must be said.

-Unfortunately, criticism within cinema – and many other fields – is awash with tradition.
-Anyone who talks down about the holy of holies is breaking an unspoken rule or trying to rabble-rouse and should not be taken seriously.
+Unfortunately, criticism within cinema and many other fields is steeped in tradition.
+Anyone who talks down about the holy of holies is breaking an unspoken rule or assumed to be trying to rabble-rouse and should not be taken seriously.
 Citizen Kane is the shit and therefore will always be the shit, hallelujah amen.

 This can be said about almost any field wherein there is no objective measure of ‘good’ and ‘bad.’

 We’re more likely to trust hundreds of strangers over ourselves when forming an opinion because we assume they probably know more than us.
-Unfortunately, when it comes to OPINION, no one CAN know more than you.
+But when it comes to opinion, no one can know more than you.
 It’s your frickin’ opinion.

 The point is this: it’s easy to fall for statistics and sentimentality and mass opinion over what our own brains tell us, but that doesn’t mean we should give up on what we like because we may be criticized for not falling into line.

-There are MANY movies on that top 100 list that I don’t think belong there, and I believe the only reason they’re on there is because we’re all too afraid to move forward and evolve our standards.
+There are many movies on that top 100 list that I don’t think belong there, and I believe the only reason they made the list is because we’re all too afraid to move forward and evolve our standards.

 Screw public opinion.
 Be yourself.
 Don’t limit your exposure and thoughts based on the prejudices of others.
 ‘Best of’ lists are outdated as soon as they’re published.